explainers-by-googlers/script-src-v2/README.md

 *   Allow sites to protect themselves from XSS attacks, even if they rely on scripts loaded via eval, or scripts loaded via script-src that change often (i.e. cases where SRI is impractical).
 *   Provide a safe alternative for sites that currently use <code>[unsafe-eval](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#unsafe_eval_expressions)</code>.
 *   Implement this in a backwards compatible way, so websites can use it without causing breakage for users of browsers that don’t yet support the feature.
+*   Make the new features as easy to deploy as possible.
+Sites should be able to use the new features with no changes required other than to the CSP policy.

 ## <strong>Non-goals</strong>